 21. See the Rare Larches

-Larches are an elusive tree that turns to a glowing yellow color only a few weeks out of the year.
+Larches are an elusive tree that turns to a glowing yellow color only a few weeks out of the year, so you’ll want to be ready to go on larch hikes in Washington.
 This tends to be late September or early October, but you’ll want to look at local trip reports on sites like WTA to see what people are reporting.

 Seeing the larches in person is an ultimate Washington State bucket list item since they only appear for a short time.
 One of the best places to see them is throughout North Cascades National Park, so keep an eye on hikes in that area during the fall to know when to go.